 Introduction

 Gene duplication is recognized as an important evolutionary process because it drives functional novelty (Chen et al., 2013; Long et al., 2013).
+The importance of gene duplication for genetic and functional innovation was popularized by Ohno, who postulated that one of the two duplicate copies could evolve a new function through mutation, while the other would be responsible for the ancestral function (Ohno 1970).
+Since then, there have been numerous examples of duplication followed by neofunctionalization of one of the two paralogs with critical roles in fundamental biological processes (Kaessmann 2010; Magadum et al. 2013, Copley 2020).
 In particular, the formation of multigene families by repeated gene duplication is a widely studied evolutionary process in several groups of venomous animals (Fry et al., 2009; Wong & Belov 2012; Casewell et al., 2013), but also in some parasites (Akhter et al., 2012; Arisue et al., 2020).
 Such repeated duplication events of venomous or virulence protein-coding genes are often accompanied by significant copy divergence through positive selection, allowing the acquisition of new functions.
 In this work, we studied the process of accelerated evolution by duplication and divergence of two multigene families encoding RhoGAPs presumably involved in virulence in two phylogenetically distant parasitoid wasp species, Leptopilina species of the family Figitidae and Venturia canescens of the family Icheumonidae.

 The development of parasitoid wasps occurs at the expense of another arthropod, whose tissues are consumed by the parasitoid larvae, usually resulting in the host death (Godfray 1994).
 For endoparasitoids that lay eggs inside the host body, the host immune defense against parasitoids is usually based on the formation of a multicellular melanized capsule around the parasitoid egg, resulting in its death (Carton et al., 2008).
 To escape encapsulation, parasitoids have evolved several strategies, the main one being the injection of maternal fluids together with the egg into the host at the time of oviposition (Pennacchio & Strand 2006; Poirié et al., 2009).
 These maternal fluids contain (i) proteins synthesized in the venom glands (Asgari & Rivers 2010; Poirié et al., 2014), some of which, as in Leptopilina, can be associated with extracellular vesicles called venosomes and allow their transport to the targeted immune cells (Gatti et al., 2012; Wan et al., 2019), (ii) proteins synthesized in the ovarian calyx cells and associated with particles of viral origin devoid of nucleic acid and named virus-like particles (VLPs) as in V. canescens (Reineke et al., 2006; Gatti et al., 2012; Pichon et al., 2015), and (iii) polydnaviruses (PDVs) integrated into the parasitoid genome and found in some groups of parasitoids belonging to the families Braconidae and Ichneumonidae (Drezen et al., 2014).
 Like VLPs, PDVs are synthesized in the ovarian calyx cells and are present in the ovarian fluid along with the egg.
 These particles are unique in that they are formed by the integrated viral machinery, but carry circular double-stranded DNA molecules that contain virulence genes that will be expressed in the host cells (Drezen et al., 2014).
 The process of accelerated evolution by duplication and divergence has been described for some of these virulence genes carried by PDVs, suggesting functional diversification of the proteins produced (Serbielle et al., 2008; Serbielle et al., 2012; Jancek et al., 2013).